TRON-Bioinformatics/neofox/docs/source/02_installation.md

 Configure PRIME as explained in the file `PRIME-master/README`

-### Install references
+### Configuration of the reference folder

-For installing the reference data we will need `makeblastdb`, set the environment variable required for building the reference:
+To configure the reference folder, set the environment variable for `makeblastdb`, NetMHCpan, NetMHCIIpan and Rscript:

 ```
 export NEOFOX_MAKEBLASTDB=`pwd`/ncbi-blast-2.10.1+/bin/makeblastdb
+export NEOFOX_RSCRIPT=`which Rscript`
+export NEOFOX_NETMHCPAN=`pwd`/netMHCpan-4.1/netMHCpan
+export NEOFOX_NETMHC2PAN=`pwd`/netMHCIIpan-4.0/netMHCIIpan
 ```

-NetMHCpan, NetMHCIIpan and Rscript are also required to install the references, see above.
+Furthermore, a list of available MHC alleles is required.
 Optionally, you can provide the URL to the IPD-IMGT/HLA database CSV table, see releases here https://www.ebi.ac.uk/ipd/imgt/hla/docs/release.html.
 If not provided the default value is the latest version at the time of this writing https://raw.githubusercontent.com/ANHIG/IMGTHLA/Latest/Allelelist.3430.txt

 ```
 export NEOFOX_HLA_DATABASE=https://raw.githubusercontent.com/ANHIG/IMGTHLA/Latest/Allelelist.3430.txt
 ```

-Run the following to install NeoFox references:
+Run the following to configure the NeoFox reference folder:
 ```
-neofox-configure --reference-folder /your/neofox/folder
+neofox-configure --reference-folder /your/neofox/folder [--install-r-dependencies]
 ```

 The above command will install several resources and store in the annotations metadata their version, MD5 checksum and download timestamp.

-Unless indicated to the installer by flag `--install-r-dependencies` you will need to install manually some R dependencies.
-These dependencies are the following:
+Unless indicated to the installer by flag `--install-r-dependencies` you will need to install manually some R packages.
+These packages are the following:
 ```
 lattice
 ggplot2